What You Need to Know

 When plaque ruptures and forms a blood clot, it can cut off blood flow to the limbs, creating a serious blockage that may lead to amputation if left untreated.
 People with PAD also have an increased risk of having a life-threatening heart attack or stroke.

 Common treatments for PAD include certain procedures to restore blood flow to your limbs:

 - Stent implantation

 However, even with a stent procedure, you’re still at risk for life-threatening blood clot–related events like heart attack and stroke.
 Your healthcare professional may prescribe medicines to help reduce your risk for blood clots.
-Although many people with PAD take a daily aspirin, it may not be enough to reduce blood clot risk.
+Although many people with PAD take only a daily aspirin, it may not be enough to reduce the risk of heart attack or stroke.